Hamnet (film): Release

-Focus Features acquired distribution rights to Hamnet in August 2024, with its parent Universal Pictures handling its international distribution.
+Focus Features acquired worldwide rights to Hamnet in August 2024, with its parent company Universal Pictures handling its international distribution; Indian distribution rights were acquired by Reliance Entertainment in December 2025 under a pre-existing output deal with Amblin Entertainment.
 It had its world premiere at the 52nd Telluride Film Festival on 29 August 2025.
-In July 2025, the film was announced as part of the Gala Presentations lineup of the 50th 2025 Toronto International Film Festival where it went on to win the prestigious People's Choice Award.
-It will also be screened in non-competitive section 'Grand public' of the 20th Rome Film Festival in October 2025 before its theatrical release, in the official selection of the 70th Valladolid International Film Festival on 27 October 2025 (for its Spanish premiere), and close 38th Tokyo International Film Festival on 5 November 2025.
+In July 2025, the film was announced as part of the Gala Presentations lineup of the 50th 2025 Toronto International Film Festival, where it won the prestigious People's Choice Award.
+It was screened in the non-competitive section 'Grand public' of the 20th Rome Film Festival in October 2025 before its theatrical release, in the official selection of the 70th Valladolid International Film Festival on 27 October 2025 (for its Spanish premiere), and closed the 38th Tokyo International Film Festival on 5 November 2025.

-The film is scheduled for a limited theatrical release in the United States on 26 November 2025, ahead of a wide release two weeks later on 12 December 2025.
-It will later be released in the United Kingdom on 9 January 2026, and in Australia on 15 January.
+The film received a limited theatrical release in the United States on 26 November 2025, ahead of a wide release one week later on 5 December 2025.
+It would later be released in the United Kingdom on 9 January 2026, and in Australia on 15 January.
+As of January 24, 2026, screening expanded to a total of 1,276 theatres and ranked #10 at the box office with $1.8 million for a domestic total approaching $18 million.

+Home media

+Hamnet was released for streaming, and was then made available on DVD, Blu-ray and Ultra HD Blu-ray for home viewing on March 3, 2026.

 Reception

-The film received positive reviews from critics, who single out Buckley and Mescal's performances, as well as its direction, screenplay, score, cinematography, and editing.
+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 84 out of 100, based on 54 critics, indicating "universal acclaim".

+Buckley's performance as Agnes received widespread acclaim from critics, which earned her the Academy Award for Best Actress.